The-CodeBreakeR/piqtree/docs/quickstart/simulate_trees_alignments.md

 ### Example for Multiple Populations/Species

 The following pipeline extends the previous example by simulating a set of gene trees generated under the multi-species coalescent model given a species tree with four species `human`, `chimp`, `gorilla` and `orangutan`.
+We then employ [partition model](https://iqtree.github.io/doc/AliSim#partition-models) to simulate an alignment from a set of gene trees.

 ```python